Harmonised index of consumer prices (HICP) (prc_hicp)

 Definitions and classifications have been harmonised in a series of legal acts.
 The HICP is produced based on minimum standards that may be applied with some flexibility as long as the effect on the value of the indicator remains below 0.1 percentage point on average over one year against the previous year (Article 4 of Regulation 2016/792 of the European Parliament and the Council).

-The continuous work carried out for the harmonisation of quality adjustments and sampling methods across the EU Member States is expected to further improve the comparability of the HICP across countries.
+The continuous work carried out for the harmonisation of methodologies across the EU Member States is expected to further improve the comparability of the HICP across countries.

 15.2.
 Comparability - over time

 HICP data are considered to be comparable over time.
 However, due to several methodological improvements since the start of the HICP, some breaks in the time series emerge.
-In such cases, if the needed data are available, back calculations may be performed and historical series revised.
+In such cases, if the needed data are available, back calculations may be performed and historical series revised, although this happens rarely.

 15.3.
 Coherence - cross domain